 If you want to charge your EV efficiently, save money and avoid waiting at public charging stations, it makes sense to install an EV home charging station, as most EV owners do.
-It is a cost-effective, straightforward process that your trusted Minneapolis electrician can carry out.
+It is a cost-effective, straightforward process that your trusted Minneapolis-St. Paul electrician can carry out.

 Once you have taken the plunge and acquired an electric vehicle, you face the challenge of charging it to cater to your millage needs.
 EVs are like giant smartphones on wheels, so they require plugging in often enough to prevent battery depletion and to ensure sufficient millage to get you to where you want to go.

 Building out EV charging infrastructures for access to be on an equal footing with traditional gas stations will take time and investment.
 Yet, it is not just a matter of how many public charging stations are available but also whether they work or not.
 You may meticulously map out the charging stations along your desired route, but, as recent EV driver surveys show, that is no guarantee you will be able to charge your vehicle.
 Too often, public charging stations are plagued by difficulties with payment, damaged chargers, faulty electronics, and flaky internet or cell phone coverage.

 You don’t want to find yourself mid-journey, battery critical, with no functioning charging options in range.
 Remember, an EV’s battery range calculations depend on multiple variables like road topography, speed, weather, and the battery itself, so its readings are far from precise.

 So why put yourself through unnecessary anxiety and trouble when you can easily install your own EV home charger and recharge your vehicle conveniently at lower rates?